Ing-David/PFE/README.md

 Create a folder to store all your requirement data(i.e. yourfolder/data/..)
 Here my main folder is `PFE`:

-`!mkdir -p PFE/data/glove`
+`!mkdir -p PFE/data/{glove,agrovoc/el_annotation,EL}`

+Download the RDF format of agrovoc and move it into `PFE/data` by using the command line:

+`!wget https://agrovoc.fao.org/agrovocReleases/agrovoc_2021-05-04_core.rdf.zip && unzip agrovoc_2021-05-04_core.rdf.zip && mv agrovoc_2021-05-04_core.rdf PFE/data/agrovoc_2021-03-02_core.rdf`

-Go into the folder `PFE` and unzip agrovoc's dictionary by the using the command line:
+Go into the folder `PFE/data/agrovoc` and unzip agrovoc's dictionary by the using the command line:

-`tar -xjf agrovoc_files.tar.bz`
+`!cd PFE/data/agrovoc && tar -xjf agrovoc_files.tar.bz`

+To generate the training set based on Agritrop corpus using the command line:

+`!cd PFE && python el_annotation.py`